 - Advance permission/confirmation for the photographer/videographer to set up at indoor venue.
 This avoids misunderstanding or delay for the camera person, organizer(s) and attendee(s).

 Options to publish

-- If consent of a minor has not been obtained and a child’s image has been captured incidentally, blur face so that child is not identifiable, or do not use image.
+If consent has not been obtained and a person's image has been captured accidentally, blur the face so that the person is not recognizable.

 Copyright prohibits publishing (both print and digital) of an original work (such as a photograph) not created by you without consent of the owner/originator.
 See Images of Campus Indoor Objects for restrictions on capturing images of artwork that may be present at events (e.g., paintings, sculptures).